Georgis Kostoprav: Life

 (then Maly Yanisol') into a family of a scrivener.
 After two years elementary school in his village he went to Mariupol Realschule.

 From 1926 to 1927 Kostoprav served in the Red Army.
 In 1927 he worked in Illich Steel and Iron Works as a secretary in the personnel department.
 In 1932 Kostoprav started to work in Mariupol Greek (Rumeika) newspaper Kolechtivistis as an executive editor and journalist.
 In 1933 he published his first book of poems and in 1934 became a member of the Union of Soviet writers.
 Actively participating in editing, publishing, conferences, Kostoprav was regarded as a leader of the Greek writers' group.
 The review of 1937 claims him "the biggest Soviet Greek writer".

 In 1936 he married Olga Maslakova.

 In the night 23/24 December 1937 Kostoprav was arrested in course of so-called Greek operation.
 14 February he was sentenced to death and shot the same day.
-His widow was informed that he died of sarcoma in 23 July 1944 (this date was later repeated in his biographies, until the documents on his sentence and execution were published).
+His widow was informed that he died of sarcoma on 23 July 1944 (this date was later repeated in his biographies, until the documents on his sentence and execution were published).
 He was officially rehabilitated in 1957.